mtpereira/ansible-common/README.md

 Swap:

+Configures a swap file.
+If there already exists a mounted swap (file or partition) and its size is approximately the same as `common_swap_size` (in MB), it won't perform any action.
+The check is not for the exact same size because the actual mounted size partition is slight smaller than the swap file/partion size.
+As such, we check for a difference of at least 10%.

 * `common_swap`: Enables swap file creation.
 Defaults to `yes`.
 * `common_swap_size`: Defines swap size in MB.
 Defaults to `ansible_memtotal_mb`.
 * `common_swap_fstab`: Defines whether or not to add swap to fstab.
 Defaults to `yes`.